LucileneDallarosa/automation-rest-assured-junit/README.md

 ## Run
     mvn clean test -Penv = "ENVIRONMENT" -PbaseLicense = "LICENSE"
-- ENVIRONMENT - Environment in which the tests will be performed (develop or homolog)
+- ENVIRONMENT - Environment where tests will be performed (develop or homologate)
 - LICENSE - License number provided by the website

 ## Tools